About Magellan Health, Inc.

 Sales and Marketing

-Magellan's customers include health plans, employer groups, government and military agencies, labor unions, third-party administrators, and pharmaceutical manufacturers.
-It serves more than 55 million members, including some 38 million from commercial entities, some 15 million from pharmacy management entities, and some 1.5 million from government entities.
-The government accounts for about 60% of total revenue, though.
+Magellan's customers include health plans, employer groups, government and military agencies, labor unions, third-party administrators, and pharmaceutical manufacturers The government accounts for about 75% of total revenue, though.

-The company has a network of approximately 220,000 health care providers, as well as a third-party network of facilities including psychiatric and substance abuse hospitals, partial hospitalization facilities, rehab centers, and community health centers.
+The company has a network of health care providers, as well as a third-party network of facilities including psychiatric and substance abuse hospitals, partial hospitalization facilities, rehab centers, and community health centers.

 William Fickling, once a star basketball player at Auburn University, started his career in his father's real estate office in Georgia.
 In 1969 Fickling founded Charter Medical as a holding company for the family's six nursing homes and one hospital.
 The company went public in 1971 as an owner/manager of general acute care hospitals.
 By the mid-1980s it had focused on psychiatric facilities and was adding addiction treatment centers to its portfolio.